 - General elections were finally held at the end of December, but major flaws were reported, and voting in three opposition strongholds was postponed on the grounds that ethnic violence, rebel attacks, and the spread of the Ebola virus made it impossible to proceed with the balloting in those areas.
 The results of the elections had yet to be announced at year’s end.

 A. ELECTORAL PROCESS: 0 / 12

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 0 / 4

-Article 70 of the DRC’s 2006 constitution stipulates that the president is elected for up to two five-year terms, and Article 220 prohibits amendments to key elements of the state’s political framework, including the number and length of presidential terms.
-Kabila was declared the winner of his second term in office in 2011 amid widespread criticism of the election by international observers; he defeated longtime opposition leader Étienne Tshisekedi, 49 percent to 32 percent, according to the CENI.
+According to the constitution, the president is elected for a maximum of two five-year terms.
+Incumbent Joseph Kabila was declared the winner of his second term in office in 2011 amid widespread criticism of the election by international observers; he defeated longtime opposition leader Étienne Tshisekedi, 49 percent to 32 percent, according to the Independent National Electoral Commission (CENI).

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 0 / 4

 The 500-seat National Assembly is directly elected for five-year terms, and the 108-seat Senate is elected by provincial assemblies.
 The 2011 elections for the National Assembly, held concurrently with the presidential vote, were also criticized as deeply flawed.
 The PPRD itself won 62 seats, but its parliamentary coalition took a total of 260 seats.
 The UDPS took 41, and smaller parties captured the remainder.